Conley’s 1964 Charm. How he earned it? Read below. How got it in his hands? click here.

 Fritz, Captain Conley, and Bump (Bentley)

 Coach Elliott [interview transcript here] described Conley this way: “He was a no-nonsense guy, but by the same token, when he had things to say people listened, and certainly the players did.
 I would say, yeah, he was tough.
 He wasn’t the most talented player on the team but we would’ve been lost without him.”

 They had the right captain and Bump made a brilliant move when he brought on a new assistant coach named Tony Mason.
 Mason had led powerhouse Niles McKinley High School to Ohio state titles in 1961 and 1963 and rejoined six of his former McKinley players who were on the ’64 roster.

 “He gave this team a shot in the arm.
 Everything changed,” Conley recalled.
 “He’d run out there and grab guys by their shirts and say, ‘This is the way you do it!’, or, ‘You went the wrong way!’
 And the pace was like ‘boom, boom, boom’ — full of enthusiasm.”

 After some intense spring ball and heading into the summer, Conley wrote a letter to the team.
 “I told them they better get their butts in shape.
 You’ve got to remember, we were a bunch of losers.
 So I didn’t care — I did what was best for the team.”

 That letter also included a warning: ‘No one has it made, and some who think they do had better wake up in a hurry,’…along with a few workout suggestions for the big guys, ‘try pushing a car…’…and in closing he even slipped in a tip for the romantics: ‘If running interferes with your dating, find a girl who likes to run and chase her.’

 [Ed.
-Coming up in Part II: The Season]
+Now posted: Part II: The Season]

 Follow MVictors on Twitter